LancasterAlexUofU/sheet/README.md

 Read Formula README about very minor code coverage comment.

+Read SpreadsheetTests about cell removal assumption.

 # Consulted Peers
 - Landon H.
 - Eli
 - Yen

 # Examples of Good Software Practice (GSP)

+### - Separation of concerns
+Many functions that were complex were broken down into smaller helper methods.
+For example, in formula evaluation, each algorithm check was put into a switch case and each check was its own separate functions.
+This is done all throughout the projects in this solution and makes complex functions easier to understand.

+### - Well Commented and Short Methods
+All of the project methods are well commented in detail.
+All test cases have comments that tell exactly what they do and complex RegEx variables in Formula explicitly explain what they take in.
+All methods and helper methods have be purposely shortened so that they can fit on a single page for better readability.

+### - Testing strategies
+Many testing strategies were employed so that the project's code would be properly working.
+For example, in FormulaTests, many complex formulas were created with many different types of interactions between variables, parentheses, operands, and numbers.
+This was done so that many small tedious tests weren't needed and a large complex blanket test would cover almost all scenarios.
+This was done multiple times throughout the different test classes.

 # References